 Coaching training has to be set in the context of the participants’ role.
 Different roles can use coaching as a management technique in different ways.

 Coaching can also be used as a developmental tool to help someone develop skills they did not think they had, or could attain.
-Coaching is also a good learning tool as people tend to learn faster by working things out for themselves, even though the process feels slower for the manager.
+You can use coaching as a good learning tool as people tend to learn faster by working things out for themselves, even though the process feels slower for the manager.

 Coaching training with ITD